Bernardo Quintana Arrioja: Mexico City subway

 Two months later, was performed the opening ceremony of the works at the intersection of Avenida Chapultepec and Avenida Bucareli.
 Bernardo's company started the construction of the subway system that would travel all over the city.

-That was the start of construction of the subway in Mexico City by ICA and made the first trip occurred 4 September 1969 between the stations that are Insurgentes and Zaragosa.
+That was the start of construction of the subway in Mexico City by ICA and made the first trip occurred 4 September 1969 between the stations that are Insurgentes and Metro Zaragosa.

 Now the subway has 11 lines and 164 stations and is the cheapest subway in the world.
 It has been also recognized for its cleanliness and is the first subway to start working with colors and icons for each station.

 Ciudad Universitaria

 The main campus of the university is called Ciudad Universitaria.
 Ciudad Universitaria has a big stadium that was used to host the Olympic games once.
 Ciudad universitaria was built by Bernardo Quintana's company and it was a huge project that took many years to finish.
 Quintana's main constructions in this university are the sections of: engineering; architecture, trade, veterinary, dentistry, philosophy, chemistry engineering lab, science tower and the university stadium.

 Now the university is considered as one of the most important universities in the world.